nWODT-Cobalt/uxa/Documents/UI Typefaces Evaluation Checklist/UI Typefaces Evaluation Checklist.md

 Optional:

 - Lining and historical numerals
-- Alternate styles (for some characters)
+- Alternate styles (on a few characters)
 - Grading

 **Range**